» Alcohol and Drug Counseling Program «

 Graduates of the program may apply for temporary or permanent licensure as Alcohol and Drug Counselors through the MN Board of Behavioral Health.
 Graduates may also work directly in the addictions field as chemical dependency technicians, case managers, or residential managers.

-The RCTC Alcohol and Drug Counseling AS Degree articulate with the Winona State University Bachelors in Social Work.
-Students are directed to contact the Social Work Department at WSU for details regarding transfer.
+The RCTC Alcohol and Drug Counseling AS Degree articulates with the Winona State University Bachelors in Social Work and the St. Mary University of Minnesota Bachelors in Psychology.

 Program Website: http://www.rctc.edu/program/alcohol-drug-counseling